 For more than 100 years, Suffolk Law has provided a superior legal education.
 We are a community of masterful teachers, engaged scholars, and dedicated public citizens.

 Located in the heart of Boston, ours is an ambitious institution that prides itself on its intellectual breadth and diverse legal perspectives.
-We offer our students a rich program of study featuring numerous specialty concentrations, joint degree options, and international study opportunities.
+We offer our students a rich program of study featuring numerous specialty concentrations, dual degree options, and international study opportunities.
 Our exceptional curriculum also boasts a lineup of clinical education programs and courses that concentrate on the development and refinement of legal skills.

 At Suffolk Law we empower our students to enrich their legal education through participation in a multitude of pro bono opportunities, internships, moot court competitions, and student organizations.
 We have the commitment, resources, and clarity of focus to ensure that the study of the law is firmly grounded in real-world experience and practice, thus assuring that our graduates are equipped to offer outstanding contributions throughout their professional careers.

 At Suffolk Law you will find the kind of place that has become all too rare in American legal education: a welcoming and supportive community in which to challenge yourself, nurture your talents, and grow into your professional identity.
 We look forward to meeting you and to welcoming you into our community.

 Dean Camille Nelson brings to Suffolk Law outstanding scholarship, a deep love of teaching, and a longstanding commitment to public service and the pursuit of social justice.